salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 #### Assigning attributes and event listeners

-Attributes and event listeners can be passed to the `<lwc:dynamic>` tag declaratively or can be assigned directly to the custom element imperatively.
+Attributes and event listeners can be passed to the `<lwc:component>` tag declaratively or can be assigned directly to the custom element imperatively.

 Attributes and event listeners assigned declaratively will be assigned to the dynamic component once it has been created.